 This list is not exhaustive and different people can experience difficulties in some areas more than others.

 Dyspraxia, sometimes referred to as Developmental Coordination Disorder (DCD), is associated with the development of motor-skills and can affect movement and coordination.
+It can also affect cognitive skills.
 Dyspraxia is independent of a person's level of intelligence.
 It is neuro-diverse and often co-occurring with other learning differences, such as dyslexia.

 As a child, dyspraxia can affect: